 The program supports many advanced SVG (Scalable Vector Graphics) features like markers, clones, alpha blending, etc. besides, it can import formats such as JPEG, PNG, TIFF, and others and export PNG as well as multiple vector-based formats.
 Click here.

 Graphviz represents structural information as diagrams of abstract graphs and networks.
 The open-source graph visualization software includes several main graph layout programs.
 It takes descriptions of graphs in the form of simple text language and then makes diagrams in several useful formats.
 Details here.

 Recently, two more features were added to the program,

 - Tapered edges (as a style)

-Kivio, a part of KOffice open source office suite is a free program for making diagrams and flowcharts.
-It has a user-interface similar to Visio but differs in a way that it allows to add a grid to the drawing plane and gives the option of splitting the pane into two drawing areas.
+Kivio, a part of KOffice open-source office suite is a free program for making diagrams and flowcharts.
+It has a user interface similar to Visio but differs in a way that it allows adding a grid to the drawing plane and gives the option of splitting the pane into two drawing areas.

 Other features include,

 - Scriptable stencils using Python

 - Support for Dia stencils